Does eating at night cause weight gain?

 Key studies

-Late eating increased hunger, decreased energy expenditure, and altered fat metabolism genes
+Late eating increased hunger, decreased energy expenditure, and altered fat metabolism pathways

 PubMed 36198293 ↗